List of contour roads in Toronto: Rexdale Boulevard

-Rexdale Boulevard is a short east–west roadway in Rexdale, a neighbourhood in Toronto, and begins as a spur road off Islington Avenue just north of Highway 401.
-This spur originally began in the former village of Weston as a road northwest to what would later become Brampton, Ontario.
-The current road passes through a mostly light industrial stretch of north Etobicoke.
+Derry Road

 West of Highway 427, Rexdale Boulevard becomes Derry Road and enters the city of Mississauga.
 Derry Road is also signed as Peel Regional Road 5, an east–west route that travels the entire length of the city of Mississauga and Peel Region as a whole.
 Derry Road is the northern boundary of Toronto Pearson International Airport.
 The intersection of Derry Road and Airport Road was once the site of Malton, itself a part of Mississauga.
 West of the intersection with Mavis Road, the road makes a large arc around the former village of Meadowvale.
 The bypassed stretch was renamed Old Derry Road and can also be seen in a small stretch of Syntex Crescent.
 Derry Road is named for the "lost village" of Derry West, which was located around the Hurontario Street and Derry Road intersection.
 Derry West was named after Derry in Northern Ireland and home of many settlers in the area.

 West of Highway 407, Derry Road enters Halton Region as Halton Regional Road 7.
 This stretch of road is mainly rural except for the section between James Snow Parkway and Tremaine Road in Milton.
 After passing through another rural stretch, the road ends at Milburough Line in the town of Carlisle in Hamilton (formerly in Flamborough before amalgamating with Hamilton in January 2001).